IAm-Ky229/CPRE288/README.md

 Start to move the Roomba.
 Robot should be able to process a hit on its bumpers and be able to "go around" the obstacle.

 ###### Lab 3
+Communication with the Roomba via PuTTy.
+Process pushbutton events and display different messages on the LCD depending on the pushed button.

+###### Lab 4